LLNL/FPChecker/README.md

 In this step, you compile the instrumented code with nvcc, as you regularly do.
 The only addition is that you need to pre-include the runtime header file using `-include $(FPCHECKER_RUNTIME)`; otherwise nvcc will complain about not being able to understand the `_FPC_CHECK_()` function calls.

-## Requirements to the LLVM version
+## Requirements for the LLVM version
 The primary requirement for using this version is to be able to compile your CUDA code with a recent version of the clang/LLVM compiler.
 Pure CUDA code or RAJA (with CUDA execution) are supported.

 For more information about compiling CUDA with clang, please refer to [Compiling CUDA with clang](https://llvm.org/docs/CompileCudaWithLLVM.html).
 In particular, you should pay attention to the differences between clang/LLVM and nvcc with respect to overloading based on `__host__` and `__device__` attributes.